-Being the capital city of Hungary, Budapest can boast as a country’s center of culture, art and architecture, with a unique atmosphere, a classical music scene and a night life which delights European youth.
+Being the capital city of Hungary, Budapest can boast as a country’s center of culture, art, and architecture, with a unique atmosphere, a classical music scene and a nightlife that delights European youth.

-Less, but not the least, Budapest is a perfect place for travelers who seek relaxing holiday, since it offers more than 118 Hungarian Spas in the capital itself.
+Less, but not least, Budapest is a perfect place for travelers who seek a relaxing holiday, since it offers more than 118 Hungarian Spas in the capital itself.

 Warnings & Dangers in Budapest

 The location score of 76 makes Budapest a safe city, especially for tourists.
 Minor crime acts are present, but very little standard precaution can make your stay safe.
 There are not violent criminal acts against tourists.
 Travelers just need to avoid areas that are risky for walking alone at night.

 It can be said that transportation in Budapest is safe.
 Unlike in other major cities, the risk of being kidnapped by the taxi driver does not exist.
 The only possibility is to be overcharged, but only by the unlicensed taxis.
 The best solution is to call them via phone, rather than stopping them on the street.
 Some taxi drivers may advise you to visit certain restaurants since they receive money for that.